 Staff developed this survey instrument in accordance with the Generic Clearance for Customer Surveys provided by the NOAA Office of the Chief Information Officer, in consultation with individuals of the Biogeography Branch who are responsible for creating or providing focal products.
 Additionally, staff reviewed a number of similar customer surveys previously used by other NOAA offices (e.g., Coastal Services Center, Washington Volcanic Ash Advisory Center, NOAA Office of Education, etc.), as well as consulted relevant literature on customer satisfaction survey development and design.
 Finally, draft versions of the survey were provided to a total of six persons within the Biogeography Branch and in other offices in the National Ocean Service (e.g., Coastal Services Center and the Center for Human Health Risk) for comment on content and structure of the survey.
 Reviewers suggested: focusing on specific products, as opposed to general categories of products; offering respondents a response choice “Not in the United States or U.S. Territories” in the context of the location question (Question 4); adding more detailed categories for the question regarding the respondents’ professional organizational affiliation, as well as adding a category specifically for “News Media” (Question 5); and adding a question that would allow respondents to sign up for notification of product updates or new releases (Question 7).
 The survey was revised per reviewers’ comments.
 Only descriptive statistics will be used to analyze response data.
 Therefore, consultation with a statistician was not undertaken.

+The red items are newly added, while the green are simply laid out a bit differently to make online service more efficient for the respondent.

+Q2 & Q2A: Essentially, we reorganized this question, creating two new questions, Q2A and Q2B.
+Turns out, the Biomapper tool is really one product that a user can access multiple data products through.
+I didn’t really understand this, previously.
+So, on the survey, we separated the Biomapper tool from the data products that are served using it, adding a skip logic prompting inquiry about which dataset the user was looking for (Q2A), if the user selected the Biomapper tool in Q2.

+Q2 & Q2B: We added a new response category “Report and/or other publication” to Q2.
+Similar to the above, we’ll incorporate a skip logic to inquire in Q2B with the user about which reports or publications they were looking for, if they check this item in Q2.

+Q5: To improve the layout for the user (i.e., make the survey administration tool more efficient and user-friendly), we created an entry for the location question, Q5.
+Skip logic will be used to prompt the respondent to either Q5A (if they are in a U.S. state, territory or commonwealth) or Q5B (not in a U.S. state, territory or commonwealth) based on their response to Q5.

+Q8A: We added a bit of text here to thank the respondent for agreeing to participate in a future survey and to assure them that we will not contact them for any other reason, aside from the survey, or release their contact information to others.
+We felt this was important to add.

 3. Explain how the survey will be conducted.
 How will the customers be sampled (if fewer than all customers will be surveyed)?
 What percentage of customers asked to take the survey will respond?
 What actions are planned to increase the response rate?
 (Web-based surveys are not an acceptable method of sampling a broad population.
 Web-based surveys must be limited to services provided by Web.)